Prospective Student—Information Session & Campus Tour

-The Group Tour schedule for May – June 2018 is currently posted!
-Group tours for July – August will be finalized by mid-May.
+The Group Tour schedule for Fall 2019 is currently posted!
+Group tours for Spring 2020 will be finalized in early December.
 Please visit our most up-to-date calendar of available group time slots by clicking the ‘Register’ button below.

 For additional assistance, please email firstname.lastname@example.org.